 Her Majesty the Queen was born in Uccle on 20 January 1973.
 She is the daughter of Count and Countess Patrick d'Udekem d'Acoz.

-As from 2014 the Queen has given Her High Patronage to the International Queen Elisabeth Music Competition founded in 1937 as an initiative of Her Majesty Queen Elisabeth and Belgian composer and violist Eugène Ysaÿe.
+The Queen Elisabeth Music Competition has enjoyed Her Majesty’s Royal Patronage since 2014.
+The Competition was founded in 1937 on the initiative of Her Majesty Queen Elisabeth and the well-known Belgian violinist and composer Eugène Ysaÿe.

-Belgian development cooperation is an important issue for the Queen.
-She has undertaken a number of humanitarian missions (mainly in Africa), highlighting areas such as children's rights, health issues, poverty reduction, education, good governance, the empowerment of women, HIV/AIDS and orphans (UNICEF/UNAIDS), and non-communicable diseases.
+Cooperation on development is an important theme for the Queen.
+She has participated in several humanitarian missions (especially in Africa), with an emphasis on issues such as children's rights, health, poverty alleviation, quality education, good governance, women's economic empowerment, and non-communicable diseases.

-The Queen is a greater believer in lifelong learning and as one of the World Economic Forum's Young Global Leaders has attended a number of leadership courses at the Harvard Kennedy School and Yale University.
+As a firm believer in lifelong learning and a Young Global Leader of the World Economic Forum, She has taken courses in leadership at Harvard Kennedy School and Yale University.

-Besides Dutch and French, the Princess speaks English, Italian and some Spanish.
+Besides Dutch and French, the Queen speaks English and Italian, and has a good basic knowledge of Spanish.